surveysolutions/surveysolutions/CONTRIBUTING.md

 In order to be able to buld Survey Solutions locally, you will need to install several prerequesties fist:

-- Install PostgreSQL.
+- Install PostgreSQL 12 or newer.
-- Install LTS version of node JS (we currently use version 12).
+- Install LTS version of node JS (we currently use version 14) - https://nodejs.org/en/
-- Install yarn package manager.
-- Install latest version of asp.net core SDK.
+- Install latest version of .Net SDK https://dotnet.microsoft.com/download
 - Install Xamarin build tools for your platform.

 ## Running locally